Ajay Ghosh

 Pathipati Ajay Ghosh is an Indian actor and comedian known for his works primarily in Telugu cinema and theatre, in addition to a few Tamil films.
 He is known for his works in hits such as Jyothi Lakshmi (2015), Visaranai (2016), Rangasthalam (2018), Pushpa: The Rise (2021) and Guntur Kaaram (2024).

 Personal life

 Pathipati Ajay Ghosh was born into a Hindu family in Vetapalem, Bapatla district, Andhra Pradesh.
 His father was a communist and a staunch follower of freedom fighter Ajoy Ghosh, after whom he named his son.
 Ghosh has two brothers who were also named after freedom fighters.

-Ghosh is married to Sambhalakshmi, and the couple has two sons, Davuluri Bhagath Singh and Davuluri Ramanjaneyulu.
+Ghosh is married to Sambhalakshmi, and the couple has two sons,Pathipati Bhagath Singh and Pathipati Chandra Sekhar Azad.

 Career

 After a brief stint as a stage actor, and news reader in Siti Cable, Bapatla, Ghosh ventured into acting through SIRI daily serial on DD Telugu and found his way to feature films before getting his breakthrough with Vetrimaaran's Visaranai (2016).